 11. Shop Without Your Credit Cards

-Not only will this keep you from running up your credit card balances, but if you have to use cash or your debit card to make your purchases, there’s a very good chance you will spend less money than you would if you are shopping with a credit card, because you can’t just pay it off later.
+Not only will this keep you from running up your credit card balances, but if you have to use cash or your debit card to make your purchases, there’s a very good chance you will spend less money than you would if you were shopping with a credit card because you can’t just pay it off later.

 It’s real money, being used right now, which helps you make a wiser decision in the checkout line.

 12. Pay More Than the Minimum on Your Credit Cards

 And speaking of credit cards, if you want to become financially stable, you will need to get rid of those balances.
 If you haven’t been successful in paying off your credit cards in the past, then you should commit to paying more than the minimum payment due.